Toucan Insights Staff

 Consumers are closely looking at the brands they purchase because they want to be represented with a brand that fits their morals and values.

-What could they have done to avoid this mistake?
+i.
+What could Heineken have done to avoid this mistake?

 This could have been prevented by having a more diverse research team.